 h2) Is there a legal basis for Contracted Parties to differentiate between registrants on a geographic basis?

-h3) Should Contracted Parties be allowed or required to treat legal and natural persons differently, and what mechanism is needed to ensure reliable determination of status?
+h3) Should Contracted Parties be allowed or required to treat legal and natural persons differently, and if so what mechanism is needed to ensure reliable determination of status?

 h4) Is there a legal basis for CPs to treat legal and natural person differently?

+H5) What are the risks associated with differentiation of registrant status as legal or natural person across multiple jurisdictions?

 i) Transfer of data from registry to EBERO